Hanoi Right Now

 What are the drug laws in Hanoi?

 Drug laws are extremely strict, including for visitors.
-Possession alone can lead to severe legal consequences, and penalties increase quickly for larger quantities.
-This is not a place where tourists should assume enforcement is relaxed.
+Possession alone can carry serious legal consequences, and penalties escalate quickly for larger quantities or trafficking offences.
+Do not assume enforcement is relaxed because you are in a tourist area.

 -